 Cascara Campground

 Cascara Campground and Fisherman's Point Group Camp are located on the upper end of the Fall Creek Arm.
-The rustic campground with 39 campsites, vault toilets, potable water, a ramp, and swimming area.
+The rustic campground has 39 campsites, vault toilets, potable water, a ramp, and a swimming area.

 Access allowed: May 1 - September 30